San Bernardino creditors attack city's debt payment plan

 Judge Meredith Jury agreed that the process was lengthy and said the next hearing would be held prior to the New Year, and set a date of Dec.
 23.

 The case is In Re: City of San Bernardino, California, Case No. 6:12-BK-28006-MJ in the U.S. Bankruptcy Court, Central District of California.
-(Additional reporting by Jim Christie)
+(Reporting by Rory Carroll; Additional reporting by Jim Christie; Editing by Ken Wills)